hjerpbakk/AspNetCoreWorkshop/README.md

 ### First Docker try

-- Change the `highScoreEndpoint` in `HighScoreManager` to [http://localhost/api/highscore](http://localhost/api/highscore).
+- Update `Program.cs` and add `.UseUrls("http://*:5000")`.
 - Create a `Dockerfile` to build and then contain the application
 - Create a `.dockerignore` file to copy the minimum needed files to the build context
 - Run `docker build -t dips/workshop .` to build the docker image
-- Run `docker run -p 80:80 dips/workshop` to run the app through in container
+- Run `docker run -p 5000:5000 dips/workshop` to run the app through in container
 - Verify that it works in the browser

 ### Adding mounting to preserve high score

-- Run `docker run -p 80:80 -v <Path-To-Project>/scores:/app/scores dips/workshop`
+- Run `docker run -p 5000:5000 -v <Path-To-Project>/scores:/app/scores dips/workshop`
 - For windows you need to enable drive sharing in Docker settings

 ## Part 3: Divide and conquer